cosmostatistics/ebms_mcmc/README.md

 cd ebms_mcmc
 pip install -e .
 ```
-if non-analytical evidences are need, you also need [PyMulitNest][PyMulitNest], follow their installation, and then
+If anything besides Gaussian priors in the toy model is used you also need [PyMulitNest][PyMulitNest], follow their installation, and then
 ```sh
 # final installation step for pymultinest
 pip install -e . [non_anlytical_evidence]